tbanj/Ask-Nicely/README.md

 # Ask Nicely Human Resources Dashboard

-Is a web solution which currently being developed with Angular for frontend and its serverless
+A Human Resources dashboard, to manage employee profiles currently being developed with Angular for frontend and its serverless